subhroy/java8-practice/Readme.md

 ## Contacts
-You can reach me out in the below email address,
+You can reach me out in the below email address.

 |Name|Email|
 |----|-----|